 6.8.
 A Member of Staff is at liberty to refuse to meet with a Council Member, Contractor, Member of the Public alone, if they feel threatened or feel it would be inappropriate.

 6.9.
-Whilst the Clerk of the Council’s main place of work is their home, this is a private residence and, under no circumstances, should Councillors or Members of the Public attend the premises without prior, written, approval from the Clerk.
+Whilst the Clerk of the Council’s main place of work is their home, this is a private residence and, under no circumstances, should Councillors or Members of the Public attend the premises without prior approval from the Clerk.

 7. Exemptions